lurchmath/lde/src/experimental/readme2.md

 * `Rule` - an LC that defines a rule.
 It must be a given environment.
 * `Theorem` - a claim environment that the user wants to prove, and then use as a new rule after that.
 * `BIH` - a blatant instantiation hint.
 Allows the user to provide an explicit instantiation of some rule in the document.
+* `Cases` - a special rule marked for use with the Cases tool.
+* `Consider` - this proposition should be added to the list of user propositions for the purpose of creating instantiations, but it has no propositional form itself, so it is neither claimed or assumed as part of the document's propositional meaning.

 In addition, these LC attributes store a value.